José Padilla (academic administrator): President of Valparaiso University (2021–present)

-Georgia O'Keeffe controversy
+Deaccessioning controversy

-On 8 February 2023, Padilla sent a campus-wide email announcing an update to the five-year strategic plan.
+On February 8, 2023, Padilla sent a campus-wide email announcing an update to the five-year strategic plan.
 As part of the plan, a project was now in the works to renovate the existing first-year freshmen residence halls.
 "We intend to pay for this initiative through a practice we will use for other parts of the strategic plan.
 We will consider assets and resources that are not core or critical to our educational mission and strategic plan, and reallocate them to support the plan", Padilla had stated in the email.
-Though he did not specify what the "assets and resources" were, an article from the Chicago Tribune written by Richard Brauer, the founder of Valparaiso University's Brauer Museum of Art, said three paintings were for sale, including one by Georgia O'Keeffe, which had been in the university's collections since 1962.
+Though he did not specify what the "assets and resources" were at the time, an article from the Chicago Tribune written by Richard Brauer, the founder of Valparaiso University's Brauer Museum of Art, said three paintings were for sale.
+It later became known that the works were Mountain Landscape by Frederic Edwin Church, The Silver Veil and the Golden Gate by Childe Hassam, and Rust Red Hills by Georgia O'Keeffe.
+The O'Keeffe had been in the university's collections since 1962.
 Valparaiso University's Board of Directors authorized Padilla to sell the paintings in October 2022.
 Brauer announced that if the sales were to go through, he would pull his name from the museum.

-Both Brauer and fellow research professor, John Ruff, said that the sales would breach the 1953 Sloan Trust Agreement, which mandates that any profits from sales must go toward other art pieces.
+Both Brauer and John Ruff said that the sales would breach the 1953 Sloan Trust Agreement, which mandates that any profits from sales must go toward other art pieces.

 The decision also faced backlash from faculty and students, protesting an "erosion of the arts."
-On 15 February 2023, at least 20 students marched to Heritage Hall to deliver hand-held letters to President Padilla's office.
+On February 15, 2023, at least 20 students marched to Heritage Hall to deliver hand-held letters to President Padilla's office.
 After receiving the letters, Padilla responded by email through University Communications Director Michael Fenton, "The students and I may not agree on this issue.
 But a university should be an incubator for debate, dialogue, and dissent.
 If the students are being civil in expressing their heartfelt views, I applaud them for doing so."

 Matt Murphy, the Mayor of Valparaiso, Indiana, said he supported Padilla's decision, saying it would benefit both the university and the city.

+Padilla's plan has been described as "potentially illegal."
+The Faculty Senate voted 13–6 in a resolution to denounce the sales.
+Padilla said if the sales do not happen, he will cut programs and positions to make way for the dorm renovations.

+According to an anonymous Faculty Senate member, Padilla said to them that he would "not fundraise by asking old white guys for money."

+In June 2024, Jose Padilla announced the elimination of the position of Director of the Brauer Museum and that the museum would remain closed until further notice.